minsol21/crs09/README.md

 1. **Robot Initialization:**
    - Each robot starts at a random position within the arena and with a random orientation.
-   - The home zone is located at the center of the arena, as a quarter size of arena.
+   - The home zone is located at the center of the arena and is sized as 25% of arena.

 2. **Sensors:**
    - **Light Sensor:** Calculates the distance to the home zone and provides a value inversely proportional to the distance.